snirgaz/snirgaz.github.io/_pages/about.md

 <div style="text-align:center"><font size="6"> <b> News</b></font></div>
 <br/>

-**1 - September - 2021** - Elyasaf Cohen passed his MSc exam and will start her PhD in a direct path!
+**1 - September - 2021** - Elyasaf Cohen passed his MSc exam and will start his PhD in a direct path!

-**1 - September - 2021** - GAL Shkolnik passed his MSc exam and will start her PhD in a direct path!
+**1 - September - 2021** - GAL Shkolnik passed his MSc exam and will start his PhD in a direct path!

 **1 - July - 2021** - Aviv Barnea joined our group strating his MSc studies!

 **1 - May - 2021** - Michal Zimmerman was awarded The Dalia and Dan Maydan fellowship!